mhvk/baseband/docs/index.rst

 Documentation
 =============

-This is an affiliated package for the AstroPy package.
-The documentation for this package is here:
+This is a package for reading and writing VLBI and other radio baseband files.
+It relies on numpy and astropy.:

 .. toctree::
   :maxdepth: 2

-  packagename/index.rst
+  baseband/index.rst

 .. note:: The layout of this directory is simply a suggestion.
 To follow
           traditional practice, do *not* edit this page, but instead place